Swendsen-Wang Algorithm on the Mean-Field Potts Model: Introduction

 The Glauber dynamics is a classical tool for studying the Gibbs distribution.
-These are the class of Markov chains whose transitions update the configuration at a randomly chosen vertex and are designed so that its stationary distribution is the Gibbs distribution.
+This is the class of Markov chains with ``local'' transitions that update the configuration at a randomly chosen vertex and which are designed so that the stationary distribution is the Gibbs distribution.
 The limitation of local Markov chains, such as the Glauber dynamics, is that they are typically slow to converge at low temperatures (large $B$).
 The Swendsen-Wang algorithm is a more sophisticated Markov chain that utilizes the random cluster representation of the Potts model to potentially overcome bottlenecks that obstruct the simpler Glauber dynamics.
-It is formally defined as follows.

-The Swendsen-Wang algorithm is a Markov chain $(X_t)$ whose transitions $X_t\rightarrow X_{t+1}$ are as follows.
-From a configuration $X_t\in \Omega$: \begin{itemize} \item Let $M$ be the set of monochromatic edges in $X_t$. \item For each edge $e\in M$, delete it with probability $1-B/n$.
-Let $M'$ denote the set of monochromatic edges that were not deleted. \item In the graph $(V,M')$, independently for each connected component choose a color uniformly at random from $[q]$ and assign all vertices in that component the chosen color.
-Let $X_{t+1}$ denote the resulting spin configuration. \end{itemize}
+Specifically, the Swendsen-Wang algorithm is a Markov chain $(X_t)$ whose transitions $X_t\rightarrow X_{t+1}$ are as follows.
+From a configuration $X_t\in \Omega$: \begin{itemize} \item Let $M$ be the set of monochromatic edges in $X_t$. \item \emph{Percolation step:} for each edge $e\in M$, keep it independently with probability $B/n$.
+Let $M'$ denote the set of the remaining monochromatic edges. \item \emph{Coloring step:} in the graph $(V,M')$, independently for each connected component, choose a color uniformly at random from $[q]$ and assign to all vertices in that component the chosen color.
+Let $X_{t+1}$ denote the resulting spin configuration. \end{itemize} It is a standard fact that the chain is reversible with respect to the Gibbs distribution $\mu$ (and thus converges to it).
+We will be interested in the mixing time $\Tmix$ of the chain, which is defined as the number of steps from the worst initial state to get within total variation distance $1/4$ of the distribution $\mu$.